RetardDev/my_search_engine/README.md

 - Uses Scrapy for web scraping and NLTK for filtering important words.

-site_spider
+site_spider:
  - Adds sites from a predefined list.

 - The list is provided in a text file containing 1000 website URLs.

-webpage_spider
+webpage_spider:
 - Scrapes a site for links (a href) and saves them to the database.

 - Also collects the title of each webpage.

 Additional Information